AverageTrailerTrash/hols-obsidian-tips/cabinet/plugindev_tips/Understanding Obsidian's Technologies.md

 ## Node Package Manager

-With that in mind, most plugin development is done through NPM, or the **Node Package Manager**.
+With that in mind, most plugin development is done through **NPM**^[[NPM's Official Site](https://www.npmjs.com/)], i.e. the **Node Package Manager**.
 This service comes with your NodeJS installation, meaning installing NodeJS lets you use both `node` and `npm` commands in the terminal, and it has a significant impact on how Node projects operate.

 >[!note] Neither NodeJS nor NPM has a user interface.
 Everything is done through the terminal with text. *See: [[Understanding the Terminal]]*